 Better mentoring is a powerful way to meet DEI goals

 There’s a lot of work to do.
-A just-released study of 240 large tech companies, for example, noted that many lagged behind their Black Lives Matter pledges.
+A study of 240 large tech companies, for example, noted that many lagged behind their Black Lives Matter pledges.

 The NeuroLeadership Institute, a cognitive science-based research consultancy, notes that, “the erosion of diversity, equity, and inclusion (DEI) initiatives endangers our modern workforce.
 Mentoring can provide opportunities for skill development and networking that can minimize some of these challenges as employees make their way into leadership positions or new responsibilities within an organization.”

 Indeed, mentoring programs boosted representation of underrepresented groups at the management level by 9%-24%.

 Further, more sophisticated matching technologies help all employees connect with mentors who can support their career journey.

 “In the past, diversity meant gender, race and sexual orientation,” said Labin.
 “But people are so much more complex.
 What about a Black trans woman, for example?
 Mentor programs support DEI initiatives by investing in people that have been historically underrepresented.”

 Until relatively recently, many organizations subscribed to an old-school mentality about mentoring.
 It was simply a way for young professionals to learn the ropes and, with any luck, advance in their careers.
 They’d get randomly paired up with a more established person and would shadow them and/or have regular check-ins.

 “It used to be a random happenstance when you found a person who was a good fit,” said Keegan Walden, a clinical psychologist and co-founder of Torch Labs, a tech company focused on leadership development.
 “Today there is far more sophisticated matching.”